Sleep Schedules for Your Baby – Video from Kids in the House

 What About Naps?

-They have their morning nap about an hour and half to two hours after wake-up in the morning.
+Babies should have their morning nap about an hour and half to two hours after wake-up in the morning.
 This should put their first nap somewhere around 8:00 and 9:30 a.m., depending on when they woke up.
 You really don’t want a morning nap before 8:00 a.m.
 The next nap happens 2-3 hours after the first nap, so baby is asleep within 3 hours of the last nap.
-If baby woke up at 10:00 a.m., the second nap will be around 12:00 noon and 1:00 p.m.
+If your baby woke up at 10:00 a.m., the second nap will be around noon to 1:00 p.m.

 The Witching Hours Between Nap Two and Bedtime